 Our research on the distinctions among the top 30 hyper-personalisation solution providers is available to read here.

 How should you appreciate the power of hyper-personalisation, in your consideration of it as a priority within your business?
-In examples we regularly see, among FMCG (CPG as they say in the US), its value is 20x greater than every other respected form ecommerce marketing channel combined.
-Bear in mind that this includes their visiting your website.
-So by definition, to surround each customer with products unique to them, by implication, necessitates you to take your product to them, not wait for them to come to you – the obvious means being by email.
+In examples we regularly see, among FMCG (CPG as they say in the US), its value is 20x greater than the total of all other forms of ecommerce marketing combined.
+Bear in mind that this includes your website.
+But by definition AI hyper-personalisation which you can’t do even by offering merely a landing page CRO on your site, requires you to offer each customer products unique to them at the optimum time for them.
+This, therefore, necessitates you to take your products to them, not wait for them to come to you – the obvious necessitates email.

 If you do the maths, then each channel that offers returns, despite requiring a significant number of staff in many cases, with their inherent overheads, before you see a return.
 So your comparison/consideration calculation should include social media marketing, Google Ads, promotional email marketing, and even wider TV and press advertising.
 It is summed up succinctly in the explanation that “if you offer what people want when they want it” they are far more likely to buy it.
 Further the chances of them returning it are consequently a lot lower.
 Yes, it is that powerful.